Brian McCann (actor): Life and career

 McCann was born and raised in Wheaton, Illinois, which he has described as "an extremely uptight (and dry) town".
 He graduated from Boston College in 1987.
 He has two older sisters, is divorced and has a daughter.
-McCann moved to New York in 1995 when he became a sketch writer on Late Night with Conan O'Brien until the end of the show's run in 2009.
+McCann moved to New York in 1995 after hosting a stand up comedy show at The Cue Club in Chicago, IL, when he became a sketch writer on Late Night with Conan O'Brien until the end of the show's run in 2009.
 McCann played many recurring characters on the show, most notably Preparation H Raymond and The Suicidal Kayaker.
-He has also served as the warm-up comic that talks to the studio audience prior to each episode since 2000.
+He also served as the warm-up comic that talked to the studio audience prior to each episode since 2000.
 McCann also wrote and provided many voices for the video games Deer Avenger (1998) and Deer Avenger 2: Deer in the City (1999).
 He is a graduate of the Player's Workshop of the Second City and the Second City Training Center.

 McCann also made guest appearances on NBC sitcoms such as 30 Rock and Parks and Recreation.

 It was announced that he would be leaving the show as of August 30, 2012.
 McCann made occasional pre-taped appearances later in September.

 In November 2012, McCann was named as head writer for the MTV show Nikki & Sara Live. and in 2013 he wrote for the FXX series Totally Biased with W. Kamau Bell.
 He would eventually become head writer for The Kids Tonight Show, housed in the same NBC studio where Late Night with Conan O'Brien had taped.